One Bowl EASY Vegan Birthday Cake (Vegan Yellow Cake!)

 Here’s a more complete list of some of my favorite ways to decorate a birthday cake.

 Can I make this vegan birthday cake gluten free?
 Absolutely!
-Simply swap out the regular flour for gluten free 1:1 baking flour (I used Bob’s Red Mill Gluten Free 1:1 Baking Flour in the blue bag for this recipe test).
+Simply swap out the regular flour for gluten free 1:1 baking flour (I used King Arthur Measure-for-Measure gluten free flour for recipe testing).
 The rest of the ingredients are gluten free, so you are good to go!

 Can I make this vegan birthday cake into cupcakes?
 Absolutely!
 To make this vegan yellow cake into vegan cupcakes, simply bake the recipe in a cupcake tin.
 The recipe will yield about 24 cupcakes, so if you need less, you can cut the recipe in half.

-Can I use a 6″ cake pan instead of an 8″ cake pan?
+Can I use an 8″ cake pan instead of a 6″ cake pan?
 Yes definitely.
-You can easily make this into a 6″ cake rather than an 8″ cake.
-Keep in mind, if you’re doing three layers, the cake will bake a bit longer in the oven.
+You can easily make this into an 8″ cake rather than a 6″ cake.
+Keep in mind, if you’re doing three layers, you would need to increase the ingredients by 1.5x the current recipe.

 Is it possible to make this vegan yellow cake sugar free?
 If you’d like to swap in a sugar free granulated substitute, you definitely can.